CasualJon/drinksTracker/utils/README.md

 and to change the script itself to be executable (chmod +x firewall*)

 NB: by default, these scripts want to be stored at /etc/firewallsetup

+# Fail2ban Setup
+sudo apt-get install fail2ban
+The jail.local file contained in this directory is intended to enable additional filters not included as part of the default (which is sshd only).
+It should be placed in /etc/fail2ban and the service restarted